Project-Cartographer/H2Codez/README.md

 fix bugs/crashes, and add new features or re-add removed ones.

 ## Changelog ##
+* Increased FPS in Sapien (hardware TCL/vertex processing)
 * Some H2tool commands restored. (model-collision, model-physics)
 * Basic render model import method (BSP conversion)
 * Shared tag removal made optional.
 * Restored JMS import function.
 Can import both CE JMS and JMSv2
 * Tag restrictions removed in Guerilla
 * Some hardcoded limits have been increased/removed.
-(BSP 2D checks, BSP 3D checks)
+(BSP 2D checks, BSP 3D checks, max 3D BSP depth)
 * Open as text has been restored and will open a temp txt file with the source text inside.
 Buttons labeled as "open as text" have been relabeled as "export as text".
 * Baggage.txt command now usable and no longer causes a crash.
 * Hs_doc added to Sapien and Guerilla drop down menu.
 Modified to include script globals.